James Maxwell, 1st Earl of Dirletoun: James VI and I

+Maxwell was in charge of arranging seating in the Banqueting House for various events and masques, and erecting stands in 1613 for a tournament of "running at the ring" and "to see the Footeball play".
 King James sent him to Heidelberg with presents for Elizabeth Stuart, Queen of Bohemia in May 1614.

 In 1616 the Privy Council of Scotland enforced the eviction of several people from Maxwell's lands in Dumfries and Galloway.
+Maxwell was sent to prevent Henry Rich and Edward Villiers fighting a duel at Croydon in January 1619.

+Maxwell became gentleman usher at Parliament, or Black Rod, in March 1620, following the death of Richard Coningsby.
+John Chamberlain wrote that there were "murmurings" against the appointment of a Scotsman to the post.
+A Charles Maxwell killed in a duel in February 1620 with Sir Robert Ker at Newmarket in a quarrel about the king's favourites Somerset and George Villiers, was probably a kinsman rather than his brother.
+James Maxwell attended King James and Prince Charles at Newmarket while they took statements from witnesses to the quarrel including John Stewart of Traquair.

 In July 1622 Thomas Erskine, Earl of Kellie recommended him to the Earl of Mar writing that he was probably more useful to Mar than his kinsman John Murray, 1st Earl of Annandale.
 Previously Kellie had written how Maxwell had tried to get King Charles to read a letter from Mar, and would encourage Archibald Primrose to further Mar's business with the king.
 In Decemember, Maxwell was granted the lands in Kinnoull and the Gowrie Lodging in Perth.